• Skip to primary navigation

 • Preheat oven to 350°.

 • Beat butter and sugars in a large mixing bowl with an electric mixer on medium-high speed until light and fluffy (about 3 minutes).
 Add eggs on medium-low speed, one at a time, beating just until combined.
-Add milk and beat just until combined.
+Add milk and vanilla and beat just until combined.

 • Combine flour and baking soda in a bowl or large paper plate.
 Gradually add flour mixture to mixing bowl, beating on low speed.
 Add Fig Jam and beat on medium-low speed just until combined.
 Spoon batter into a greased 13x9"-inch baking pan.
 Bake for 23 minutes or until a toothpick inserted in center comes out clean.
 Let cool completely in pan on a wire rack.